-First of all, thank you for taking the time to learn more about us!
-All are welcome to come and visit and to just set up a time to speak with the Pastor (click here)!
+Thank you for taking the time to learn more about us!
+All are welcome to come and visit and set up a time to speak with Pastor Heinecke.
 Prince of Peace Lutheran Church is a congregation of the Wyoming District of the Lutheran Church—Missouri Synod.
 We are a confessional Lutheran congregation.
 This means we are catholic but not Roman Catholic.
 We are evangelical but not a part of the modern Evangelical movement.
 We hold that Jesus Christ crucified and risen again for the forgiveness of our sins (justification) is the very center and core of who we are.
-Our Lord comes to us to forgive our sins and give us Himself through the Word of God, preaching, baptism, absolution (forgiveness) and the Lord's Supper.
+Our Lord comes to us to forgive our sins and give us Himself through the Word of God, preaching, baptism, absolution (forgiveness) and the Lord’s Supper.
 This one, catholic (Christian) and apostolic faith is confessed in the three ecumenical creeds as well as confessed in the Book of Concord of 1580.
-To learn more about the Book of Concord, click the image below.
+To learn more about the Book of Concord, click here.
+To learn more about the LCMS, click here.

 The Sacrament of the Altar